hradhakrishnan100/UTKPhys-YETI2025/README.md

 - [ ] More efficiently figure out how to make a glossary for units and equations. . .instead of just copying them one by one
 - [ ] Improve citation formatting, it's really bad
 - [ ] A nicer way to organize saved arXiV files (but honestly Readcube is great at this)
-- [ ] Figure out why the reverse chronological ordering isn't working
+- [ ] Figure out why the reverse chronological ordering isn't working + generally improve the search, the way it pulls papers is really random
 - [ ] Allow for hovering/seeing the full abstracts
 - [ ] Add **Dark Mode** (because it’s superior, and in that vein improve the color scheme/general UI/design)
 - [ ] More easter eggs!